AnoukSmet/Naturazy/README.md

 This project was deployed via GitHub by executing the following steps.
 After writing the code, committing and pushing it to GitHub:

-1. Navigate to the repository on github and click Settings.
+1. Navigate to the repository on github and click **Settings**.
-1. From there, go to the Source section within the Github Pages section.
+1. From there, go to the **Source section** within the Github Pages section.
-1. Select master branch on the dropdown menu, and click save.
+1. Select **master branch** on the dropdown menu, and click save.
-1. Now the website is live on https://anouksmet.github.io/Naturazy/
+1. Now the website is live on **https://anouksmet.github.io/Naturazy/**
 1. Any time commits and pushes are sent to Github, the Github Pages site should update shortly after.

 To run the project locally:

-1. Click the green Clone or Download button on the Github Repository
+1. Click the **green Clone or Download button** on the Github Repository
-1. Using the Clone with HTTPS option, copy the link displayed.
+1. Using the **Clone with HTTPS option**, copy the link displayed.
 1. Open your IDE, and ensure the Git Terminal is open.
 1. Change the working directory to the location where the cloned directory is to go.
-1. Use the "git clone" command and paste the url copied in the second step.
+1. Use the **"git clone" command** and paste the url copied in the second step.

 [Back to Top](#table-of-contents)